-If the reference is to a cell in another table, the reference must contain the name of the table (unless the cell name is unique within all tables).
+If the reference is to a cell in another table, the reference must contain the name of the table.
 For example:

-If the reference is to a cell in a table in another sheet, the sheet name must also be included (unless the cell name is unique within all the sheets).
+If the reference is to a cell in a table on another slide, the slide name must also be included.
 For example:

-The sheet name, table name, and cell reference are separated by double colons.
-The name of the sheet and the name of the table are automatically included when you select a cell in another sheet while building a formula.
+The names and cell references are separated by double colons.
+The name of the slide and the name of the table are automatically included when you select a cell in another slide while building a formula.